json-ld/scrawl.js/README.md

     -d, --directory <directory>  The directory to process.
-    -m, --html                   If set, write the minutes to an index.html file -e, --email                  If set, publish the minutes to the mailing list -t, --twitter                If set, publish the minutes to Twitter -g, --google                 If set, publish the minutes to G+ -i, --index                  Build meeting index
+    -m, --html                   If set, write the minutes to an index.html file -e, --email                  If set, publish the minutes to the mailing list -g, --google                 If set, publish the minutes to G+ -i, --index                  Build meeting index
     -q, --quiet                  Don't print status information to the console

 ```

-The Google and Twitter related switches also require some custom
+The Google related switch also requires some custom
 environment variables to be setup.
 For examples of those, see the
 [publish.sh.example](publish.sh.example).